 Novo Nordisk Foundation establishes fellowships with four top international universities

-COPENHAGEN, Denmark , Oct.
-10, 2022 /PRNewswire/ -- The Novo Nordisk Foundation is expanding and extending its Interdisciplinary Postdoctoral Fellowship Programme, thereby enabling ambitious researchers in the natural and technical sciences and life sciences to boost their careers with a research stay at one of several top international universities.
+COPENHAGEN, Denmark, Oct.
+11, 2022 /PRNewswire/ -- The Novo Nordisk Foundation is expanding and extending its Interdisciplinary Postdoctoral Fellowship Programme, thereby enabling ambitious researchers in the natural and technical sciences and life sciences to boost their careers with a research stay at one of several top international universities.

 The Novo Nordisk Foundation wants to give researchers in Denmark the opportunity to seek inspiration and acquire new knowledge and skills by supporting their research stays at top international research institutions.
 To facilitate this, the Foundation has just entered into strategic partnerships with several internationally leading research actors.
 This especially benefits the Foundation's Interdisciplinary Postdoctoral Fellowship Programme.
 A new programme budget of DKK 96 million over a 3-year period will boost the Programme while offering attractive fellowships with improved benefits and research opportunities at one of these top international universities.